imntjempty/multitracker/README.md

 # Upper Bound Multitracker

 This is a framework for tracking animals and their corresponding limbs.
 It assumes, that the number of objects visible in the video is fixed and known.
 It uses Faster-RCNN or SSD for object detection and Stacked Hourglasses for keypoint detection.
 A UpperBound Tracker keeps track of their positions.
-These mice were tracked with Fixed Multitracker https://www.youtube.com/watch?v=mQenxsiJWBQ
+These mice were tracked with Fixed Multitracker https://www.youtube.com/watch?v=mQenxsiJWBQ.
+Note the long continous object and keypoint tracks although no frames of this video were provided for any model training.

+## Motivation
+Multiple Object Tracking (MOT) is defined in an open world: for each frame it is unknown how many objects are currently observed, and therefore can be visible at the same time.
+Also the total number of objects seen in the complete video is unknown.

+In this specific use case, requirements differ slightly.
+Animals are filmed in enclosured environments in fixed and known numbers.
+These biological studies expect a limited set of very long tracks, each track corresponding to the complete movement of one animal in parts of the video.
+Tracking algorithms will produce fragmented tracks that have to be merged manually after the tracking process.

+This leads to the definition of Upper Bound Tracking, that tries to track multiple animals with a known upper bound `u ∈ N` of the video `v` as the maximum number of indivudual animals filmed at the same time.
+Therefore a new tracking algorithm was developed to improve fragmentation that exploits the upper bound of videos, called Upper Bound Tracker (UBT).
+It needs, besides the RGB video stream, the upper bound `u ∈ N`.
+It is inspired by the V-IoU tracker and extended by careful consideration before creating new tracks to never have more than u tracks at the same time.
+Additionally a novel reidentification step is introduced, that updates an inactive and probably lost track to the position of a new detection if u tracks are already present.
+By introducing the upper bound u, tracking algorithms can exploit the provided additional knowledge to improve matching or reidentification.

 ## Installation
 A dedicated conda environment is recommended.
 You can set it up as follows: